chef/chef-server/doc/FrequentTasks.md

 sweep.
 We strongly recommend using bundler 1.17.x until bundler 2.1 is out and stable.

+For personal sanity, remove all .bundle and vendor directories before starting and after you complete the updates.

 - oc-chef-pedant/Gemfile.lock
 - src/oc-id/Gemfile.lock
   Due to the rails version, we've locked a lot of dependencies.
 Make sure we can build and run oc-id before merging to master.
+  You'll need the libsqlite3-dev library if doing this on Ubuntu

 - src/opscode-expander/Gemfile.lock
 - src/oc\_erchef/apps/chef_objects/priv/depselector\_rb/Gemfile.lock
 - src/chef-server-ctl/Gemfile.lock